RELIC: Investigating Large Language Model Responses using Self-Consistency: The System

 \subsubsection{Brushing for Questioning}

-The data for the \view{Keyword Annotation} are generated based on an automatic computation pipeline introduced in Section.~\ref{sec:alg-question}.
+The data for the \view{Keyword Annotation} are generated based on an automatic computation pipeline introduced in Section~\ref{sec:alg-question}.
 However, it's important to notice that the algorithms used are not and may never be perfect in identifying all keywords that contain verifiable information.
 To supplement this, we propose an interaction named \view{Brushing for Questioning} to help users gain more power in controlling the computational pipeline.
 When the marking mode is activated, users can brush the text segment of interest (\autoref{fig:teaser}-2).
-The system will then suggest a question based on the selected information.
+According to the selected information, the system will generate a corresponding question to describe the text segment, which is then used to search for related information in other samples.
 Once users confirm the question, the system will use it to search for answers in all the samples and create a new \view{Keyword Annotation} based on the results (\autoref{fig:teaser}-3).